Global hypoelliptic and symbolic estimates for the linearized Boltzmann operator without angular cutoff: Introduction

 The exponents of derivative terms and weight terms in Theorem \ref{thmain} and Theorem \ref{th1} seem to be optimal, since the symbolic estimates provided by Proposition \ref{estaa} implies that the operator $\mathcal P$ should behave locally like a generalized Kolmogorov type operator

 for which the exponent $2s/(2s+1)$ for the regularity in the time and space variables is indeed sharp by using a simple scaling argument (see also \cite{LMP}).
-In the particular case when $s=1$, the coercivity estimate shows that the Boltzmann collision operator, is a type of differential operator, just like the Landau equation which seems simpler to handle than fractional derivatives, and our exponents in regularity terms and weight terms match perfectly with the exponents in \cite{HK2011}.
+In the particular case $s=1$ we recover formally the Landau equation and our exponents (both in regularity and weight) match perfectly with the exponents in \cite{HK2011}.

-The main ideas of our proofs of the above theorems rely on some formal computations in \cite{Ale99}, on the method by multiplier used in \cite{HK2011, Li11} and some microlocal techniques developed by Lerner while using Wick quantization \cite{MR2477145}.
+The main ideas of our proofs of the above theorems rely on some formal computations of symbols in \cite{Ale99}, on the method by multiplier used in \cite{HK2011, Li11} and some microlocal techniques developed by Lerner while using Wick quantization \cite{MR2477145}.
+We refer to Section \ref{further} for some considerations about the methodology we used, and which comes form these previous works.
 Let us note that functional estimates from a series of work of Alexandre et al. \cite{AMUXY3, AMUXY2, AMUXY1, MR2679369} and Gressman et al. \cite{gres-strain} are also helpful for a clear understanding of the structure of the collision operator, but a nice feature of our method is that we will be able to completely avoid the use of these previous estimates.
 Note that there are some other methods to study the regularity of the transport equation; for instance the average arguments used by Bouchut \cite{Bouchut02} and a version of the uncertainty principle used by Alexandre et al. \cite{MR2462585} to prove the regularity in the time and space variables $t, x$.
 However, these results do not provide any optimal hypoelliptic estimate for the spatially inhomogeneous Boltzmann equation without angular cutoff.

-Let us end this introduction by giving some bibliographical references about the hypoelliptic properties of the non cutoff Boltzmann equation and related kinetic models.
+We give now some bibliographical references about the hypoelliptic properties of the non cutoff Boltzmann equation and related kinetic models.
 Note that the angular cross-section $b$ is not integrable on the sphere due to the singularity $\theta^{-2-2s}$, which leads to the formal statement that the nonlinear collision operator should behave like a fractional Laplacian; that is,

 with $C_g>0$ a constant depending only on the physical properties of $g$.
 Initiated by Desvillettes \cite{Desv97,MR1324404}, there have been extensive works around this result and regarding the smoothness of solutions for the homogeneous Boltzmann equation without angular cutoff, c.f. \cite{ADVW00, MR2149928, MR2557895, DesvVillani00-2, DesvWennberg04, MR2425608, MR2476686, MR2523694}.
 For the inhomogeneous case the study becomes more complicated.
 We remark that there have been some related works concerned with the linear model of spatially inhomogeneous Boltzmann equation, which takes the following form